mathigatti/mathigatti/source/_posts/Synthetic-ASMR.md

 date: 2020-05-05 16:08:09
 tags:
 cover_image: images/asmr.jpg
+description: I trained a Neural Network to whisper
 ---

 I trained a [Neural Network](https://github.com/Kyubyong/dc_tts) to be able to whisper using recordings from [ASMR videos](https://es.wikipedia.org/wiki/ASMR), then I made this video.